What is Cinematic?

 ~ James Allen

-The Serenity Prayer is what I continue to find solace in through the years when circumstances beyond my control are wreaking havoc in my life.
+I continue to find solace in the Serenity Prayer through the years when circumstances beyond my control wreak havoc in my life.
 Reinhold Niebuhr’s prayer originally asked for courage first, specifically for changing things that must be changed, not something that simply can be changed.

 “Father, give us the courage to change what must be altered, serenity to accept what cannot be helped, and the insight to know the one from the other.”